Royal Historical Society Early Career Article Prize

 • an electronic copy of the publisher’s version the article or essay will need to be uploaded to the entry form.

-• eligible authors whose article / book chapter qualifies for the 2025 prize should submit an application via the RHS applications platform (open from Monday 2 December 2024 to Friday 31 January 2025).
+• eligible authors whose article / book chapter qualifies for the 2025 prize should submit an application via the RHS applications platform (open from 1 September 2024 to 31 December 2025).
 At this stage, applicants will be asked to provide the publisher’s version of the article as a pdf.
-The closing date for online applications for the 2025 prize round is Monday 31 January 2025.
+The call for nomination of books will open on 1 September 2025 and close on 31 December 2025.

 • judging then takes place leading to the creation of a Shortlist of six articles, from which two final winners of the RHS Early Career Article Prize will be chosen.
-The award of the next round of article prizes is expected to occur in or soon after July 2025.
+The award of the next round of article prizes is expected to occur in July 2026.

-Congratulations to Ellen Smith and Jonathan Tickle who are the co-winners of the 2024 prize.
+Congratulations to William Ross Jones and Michaela Kalcher who are the co-winners of the 2025 prize.

 General enquiries about Society’s Prizes should be sent to: administration@royalhistsoc.org.